fledge-iot/fledge/docs/monitoring/quality.rst

 There are many different definitions of data quality and many different mechanisms that can be used within Fledge to test the quality of the data ingested into Fledge.

-There are several criteria that can be used to determine poor quality data, the very simplest mechanisms are things such as data falling outside of expected limits, this can be very easily detected by using the threshold notification filter to detect over or under limit values.
-The next level of data quality monitoring it to look for outliers by observing patterns in the data or by viewing the statistical variations within the data.
+There are several criteria that can be used to determine poor quality data.
+The very simplest mechanisms are things such as data falling outside of expected limits.
+This can be very easily detected by using the threshold notification filter to detect over or under limit values.
+The next level of data quality monitoring is to look for outliers by observing patterns in the data or by viewing the statistical variations within the data.

-Causes of "poor quality" data are difficult to ascertain; it could be related to a sensor that is not well calibrated, not well installed or poorly connected.
+Causes of "poor quality" data are difficult to ascertain.
+It could be related to a sensor that is not well calibrated, not well installed or poorly connected.
 It could equally be because the collection mechanism has problems, or it could simply be that the data looks "poor" because the equipment to which it is connected has failed, is worn or running outside of its operational limits.

 Some sensors may provide a measure of the quality of the data that they return along with the data, usually a Fledge south plugin that is connected to a sensor able to do this will report it as a separate datapoint within the asset.
 It is then a simple job to use the notification tools to monitor for out of bound values of data quality.
 For example if quality is returned as a percentage the threshold notification rule can be used to trigger when the quality percentage drops below an acceptable threshold.